 Although there shouldn’t be a debate on whether or not to use a child’s car seat, the laws that govern their use vary from state to state.
 Knowing Louisiana’s laws related to car seats can help you avoid a citation, and following them may improve your child’s safety in the event of an accident.

-If the worst happens and you or your child sustains an injury due to another person’s negligence, contact an accident attorney from Morris Bart, LLC.
+If the worst happens and you or your child sustains an injury due to another person’s negligence, contact a New Orleans personal injury attorney from Morris Bart, LLC.
 Our car accident lawyers will evaluate your case and guide you through the claims process.
 Call today to schedule a free consultation.

 Call (800) 537-8185 today to schedule a free consultation.
 In the meantime, read on to learn about child car seat laws in Louisiana: